 No more hassle, no more fuss.
 This Summer, take RTD's Street Fleet to the beach.
-With two bussed with from major population centers direct to the beach, there's no more need for dreaming about it.
-From the San Formand's Valley, Whitter - East Los Angeles, buses leave at approximately 8:30 and at lunch time.
-Return trips leave at mid-day and late afternoon, with scheduled arrival times in time for dimer.
+With two bussed with from major population centers direct to the beach, there's no more need for dreaming about 1.
+From the San Fernando Yalley, Whitter - East Los Angeles, Desadona, and South Central Los Angeles, busse lawa et approximately 8:30 and attunchtime.
+Return trips leave at mild-day and late afternoon, with scheduled arrival times in time for dimer.
 So do your thing this Summer at the Beach.
-RTD will got you there with its Street Floret service.
+RTD will get you there with its Street Fleet service.
 Welcome